lnx1288/COA-all-in-one/README.md

       * without referring to the online doc for every task
       * without referring to personal notes or cheat sheets
       * without referring to content from a class
-      * without relying on the online help or man pages
+      * without relying on the online help
+      * with minimal help from man pages

         If you use help (`--help`), do you understand the output?
-Practice using `--help` as the only tool available to get through any task.
+Practice using `--help` or `-h` as the only tool available to get through any task.

 ## Exam tips